wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 To keep things relatively simple, we can assign the value for the sigma 10 meters ( *don't forget to square it before putting it in R* ).
 Another assumption that is made is that the measurements received at the k-th epoch have equal variances ( *ok, this assumption is not true at all* ).
-However here is an idea for you, maybe you can try investigating some interesting measurement weigthing methods and then
+However here is an idea for you, maybe you can try investigating some interesting measurement weighing methods and then
 *compare* (the main keyword of the whole project) the results you get with our not so realistic assumption.
 Let the researcher within you thrive!

 Let's move to the Q matrix now.
 For this we present three tunning examples: static, pedestrian and dynamic.